Rum-Glazed Soft Gingerbread Cookies

 - Add the egg yolk and beat until fully incorporated.

-- Over a large mixing bowl, shake the flour, cocoa powder, baking powder, ginger, cinnamon, cloves, pepper and table salt through a large mesh sieve.
+Over a large mixing bowl, shake the flour, cocoa powder, baking soda, ginger, cinnamon, cloves, pepper and table salt through a large mesh sieve.
 Add the coarse salt directly into the flour mixture.

 - Add the flour mixture to the butter mixture.
 Beat on LOW just until the flour is fully incorporated.